-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 Please note: The STACK reloadable Mastercard is no longer available in Canada.

 These ‘challenger banks’ have revolutionized the way people do their banking thanks to the convenience of online access to finances from laptops or mobile devices.
-These online-only banks are giving traditional financial institutions a run for their money, prompting legacy banks to come up with their own digital offerings that make banking quick and easy without compromising quality.
+These online-only banks are giving traditional financial institutions a run for their money, prompting legacy banks to come up with digital offerings that make banking quick and easy without compromising quality.

 What Is A Challenger Bank: KOHO vs. Neo vs. Brim vs. STACK